 [Workout logbook app custom design concept by Yalantis]

-An average app development budget isn’t solely comprised of the funds that you spend on the actual development activities.
+An average app development budget isn’t solely comprised of the funds that you spend on the actual programming activities.
 You should also take into account all the money that goes into growing a product.
 Just like with any business, an app needs updates, customer support, backend servers maintenance, cloud hosting, and even legal support, not to mention application marketing and promotion that make a huge impact on the product’s success.

 Unlike an app development team and costly app elements, post-release support isn’t included in initial cost estimates, but rather is provided as an additional service by most software companies.
-Now, let’s let’s see how pricing might vary for app developers worldwide.
+Now, let’s let’s see how pricing might vary for app crafters worldwide.

 There are millions of “best app developers” on this planet, and you might wonder how they differ from one another.
 When you’re looking for app developers to hire, try to pick those who have expertise in the industry that your application targets, because they probably have both experience and assets to finish your project in the shortest time.

 There is no guarantee that going with an expensive company, will produce an app that is capable of giving you your money back.
-In fact, lower-priced developers can provide excellent results.
+In fact, lower-priced programmers can provide excellent results.
 High price doesn't always equal high quality.
 There are lots of factors that influence pricing.
 Geography is one of the most essential.

 Let’s take a look at the map for the cost breakdown.